 - For spot cleaning in between extraction cleanings, especially in high traffic areas.

 - When there is not enough time to use truck mount system.
-Bonnet cleaning will still help lengthen the life of carpet, and will outweigh the cost of having to replace sooner.
+Spin bonnet cleaning will still help lengthen the life of carpet or floor, and will outweigh the cost of having to replace sooner.

 - When carpets have a history of being exclusively bonnet cleaned.
 Because bonnet cleaning pushes a lot of dirt down into the carpet fibers, switching to extraction cleaning may cause stains to appear when the impacted dirt is lifted up.